Laguerre-Freud Equations for the Generalized Charlier, Generalized Meixner and Gauss Hypergeometric Orthogonal Polynomials: Introduction

-In this paper we consider the generalized Charlier, Meixner and type I Hahn discrete orthogonal polynomials, analyze the Laguerre--Freud structure matrix $\Psi$, and derive from its banded structure and its compatibility with the Toda equation and the Jacobi matrix, a number of nonlinear equations for the coefficients $\{\beta_{n},\gamma_n\}$ of the three term recursion relations $zP_n(z)=P_{n+1}(z)+\beta_n P_n(z)+\gamma_n P_{n-1}(z)$ satisfied by the orthogonal polynomial sequence.
-These non linear recurrences for the recursion coefficients are of the type $ \gamma_{n+1} =F_1 (n,\gamma_n,\gamma_{n-1},\dots,\beta_n,\beta_{n-1}\dots)$ and $\beta_{n+1 }= F_2 (n,\gamma_{n+1},\gamma_n,\dots,\beta_n,\beta_{n-1},\dots)$, for some functions $F_1,F_2$.
-Magnus \cite{magnus,magnus1,magnus2,magnus3} named these type of relations, attending to \cite{laguerre,freud}, as Laguerre--Freud relations.
-There are several papers describing Laguerre--Freud relations for the generalized Charlier, generalized Meixner and type I generalized Hahn cases, see \cite{smet_vanassche,clarkson,filipuk_vanassche0,filipuk_vanassche1,filipuk_vanassche2,diego}.
+In this paper, we consider the generalized Charlier, generalized Meixner, and Gauss hypergeometric (also known as generalized Hahn of type I in \cite{diego_paco,diego_paco1}) discrete orthogonal polynomials, analyze the Laguerre--Freud structure matrix $\Psi$, and derive from its banded structure and its compatibility with the Toda equation and the Jacobi matrix a number of nonlinear equations for the coefficients ${\beta_n, \gamma_n}$ of the three-term recursion relations $zP_n(z) = P_{n+1}(z) + \beta_n P_n(z) + \gamma_n P_{n-1}(z)$ satisfied by the orthogonal polynomial sequence.
+These nonlinear recurrences for the recursion coefficients are of the type $ \gamma_{n+1} =F_1 (n,\gamma_n,\gamma_{n-1},\dots,\beta_n,\beta_{n-1}\dots)$ and $\beta_{n+1 }= F_2 (n,\gamma_{n+1},\gamma_n,\dots,\beta_n,\beta_{n-1},\dots)$, for some functions $F_1, F_2$.
+Magnus \cite{magnus, magnus1, magnus2, magnus3} named this type of relations, attending to \cite{laguerre, freud}, as Laguerre--Freud relations.
+There are several papers describing Laguerre--Freud relations for the generalized Charlier, generalized Meixner, and Gauss hypergeometric cases, see \cite{smet_vanassche, clarkson, filipuk_vanassche0, filipuk_vanassche1, filipuk_vanassche2, diego}.

+In all cases, whether it is generalized Charlier, generalized Meixner, or Gauss hypergeometric, we observe that the $\tau$-function, defined as the Wronskian of the modified Bessel, Kummer, and Gauss hypergeometric functions, provides a solution for each system of nonlinear equations of Laguerre--Freud type for the recursion coefficients.